igait-niu/igait-human-gait-detection/README.md

 <img src="./person_walking.gif"/>

 Detection service for determining whether a video contains **exactly one person walking**.
+This is a YOLO + SlowFast + DeepSORT pipeline that detects people in a video, tracks them, recognizes their actions, and outputs a processed video while also checking if exactly one person is walking.

 **Return values:**